-Trump moving fast on U.S. Supreme Court, nominee seen by July 10
+Trump narrows Supreme Court list, to name nominee July 9

-ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump said on Friday he plans to announce his nominee for a coming vacancy on the U.S. Supreme Court on July 9 and that he has identified five finalists, including two women.
+ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump said on Friday he plans to announce his nominee to replace retiring U.S. Supreme Court Justice Anthony Kennedy on July 9, and that he has narrowed his list of candidates.

+“I’ve got it down to about five,” Trump said, including two women.

+He would not identify the candidates by name.
+“It’s a great group of intellectual talent ... they are generally conservative,” Trump said.

 Speaking to reporters aboard Air Force One en route from Washington to his private golf club in New Jersey, Trump said he may interview two contenders for the nomination this weekend.

-He said he will not ask candidates whether they would overturn a 1973 ruling in the Roe v Wade case, which established a woman’s right to abortion, nor would he discuss gay rights with them.
+Trump said he not will push the candidates to say whether they would overturn the 1973 Roe v.
+Wade decision, which established a woman’s right to abortion.

+He also said he would not discuss gay rights with the candidates, and that he might interview as many as seven people.

+While Kennedy was a conservative, he proved to be a somewhat unpredictable “swing” vote over his long career.
+For example, he sided with the court’s liberals by voting in favor of abortion rights and gay rights in key cases.
+Views on abortion was expected to be one that senators will ask the new nominee about in confirmation hearings, even if the president does not.

-The president’s nominee must win confirmation by the Senate.
+Trump’s nominee must win confirmation by the Senate.
 Republicans control the chamber but only by a slim majority, making the views of moderates, including some Democrats, important.

 Senate Republican leader Mitch McConnell said on Friday he hoped the confirmation process would be done “in time for the new justice to begin the fall term of the Supreme Court ... the first Monday in October.”